-The mowers outside the old clubhouse at Wingpointe Golf Course in Salt Lake City are currently used by employees of the Salt Lake City Airport — which is next to the property — to periodically mow down weeds.
+The mowers outside the old clubhouse of Wingpointe Golf Course in Salt Lake City are currently used by employees of the Salt Lake City Airport — which is next to the property — to periodically mow down weeds.
 The golf course has sat abandoned since 2015.
 Photo by Terry Buchen

 In the age of the coronavirus, golf’s various governing bodies — GCSAA included — have done an admirable job advising course managers and owners on how to strip down maintenance practices to adhere to government restrictions and altered modes of operation.
 Individual superintendents have done likewise, sharing useful, homegrown information across their own communication networks.